2023 New Brunswick local governance reform: Background

-Immediately prior to the 2023 reform, New Brunswick's local governance system consisted of 340 entities including 104 local governments (i.e., municipalities), 236 local service districts, and 12 regional service commissions.
+Immediately prior to the 2023 reform, New Brunswick's local governance system consisted of 12 regional service commissions and 340 local entities including 104 local governments (i.e., municipalities) and 236 local service districts.
 Following the appointment of Daniel Allain as Minister of Local Government and Local Governance Reform, the Government of New Brunswick commenced the reform of the system on January 19, 2021; its first significant local governance reform in 60 years.
 The intent of the reform was to modernize the local governance system due to a lack of elected local government representation for more than 30 per cent of the province's population, redundancies in the delivery of services and infrastructure, and to address challenges for communities in the delivery of services.
 The reform was announced to be multiphase in nature and featured stakeholder engagement.

 Public engagement commenced in April 2021 with the release of a local governance reform green paper.
 The paper outlines four topics to guide engagement including the current local governance structure, regional collaboration, land use planning, and finance.
 An advisory committee was established to steer the reform process with working groups created for each of the four engagement topics.
 Public engagement sessions were scheduled for mid-May 2021 with a deadline of May 31 for the public to submit its input.
 An engagement report was published in September 2021, summarizing feedback received from stakeholders and the public.
 A round of meetings to discuss the engagement summary report ensued.

 The Government of New Brunswick announced its initial plan to reform the province's local governance system in a white paper published in November 2021.
 A reduction in the current system of 340 entities to 90 entities – 78 local governments and 12 rural districts – was proposed.
 For the 12 rural districts, a structure was proposed featuring advisory committees with members elected in November 2022.
 It was announced that the restructuring transition process would be financed by the provincial government.

 Revisions to the initial plan were announced in December 2021 based on feedback arising from review of the initial plan.
 Revisions included the geographic reconfiguration of numerous proposed entities that resulted in a net reduction of the proposed local governments from 78 to 77.
 One proposed local government was merged into another, one proposed local government was deleted with its geography distributed into two others, and one proposed local government was split into two.
 While most revisions were well-received, the movement of the Chiasson-Savoy local service district from Shippagan to Île-de-Lamèque in a court case that was not resolved until October 2022.